 The termination of the SCEF contract associated with the Subscription.

-Subscription
+Ineligible for Cancellation or Termination of Subscription

+A Subscription assigned to a Subscriber Assignee pursuant to an On-bill Credit Assignment can only be cancelled or terminated by the Subscriber Assignee.

+An EDC may not cancel or terminate a Subscription assigned to a Subscriber Assignee pursuant to an On-bill Credit Assignment unless the SCEF contract associated with the Subscription is terminated.

-An A4.
+A4.
 SUBSCRIPTION SUMMARY CONTRACT

 Prior to the Subscription, the EDC shall provide a completed Subscription Summary Contract that contains the following information: